tsecher/web-audit-module-page-speed/README.md

     ],
 },
 ```
-3. Get a page speed api Key from page speed insight api, and add it in uour web-audit.config.json :
+3. Get a page speed api Key from page speed insight api, and add it in your web-audit.config.json :
 ```
 export const config = {
 	...